Sheratan095/ft_irc/Notes.md

-the creator of the channel should be operator?
+the creator of the channel should be operator? now it is

+TO DO create a channel named just #?